SEHH helps in Sri Lanka and Sierra Leone

 Shortly after the end of the civil war in 2001, SEHH started helping ten Primary schools in refugee districts of capital Freetown and later on we focused on two Secondary schools in Yonibana and Yele.
 Initially, we worked through trusted local representatives.
 For several years now, SEHH is maintaining direct contact with the authorities of the two Secondary schools.
 We have also changed our course in terms of help.
 We invest less in 'stones' and more in 'people' through improvement of education and training.

-Two Secondary schools
+Three Secondary schools

 Ten years ago, we started providing scholarships to 150 girls.
 Most girls, because they are crucial in these countries for the education of children, for better hygiene and for modernization.
 The scholarship program is still ongoing, although talented boys are now eligible at their request.
 We also helped the schools with sanitation, clean water, sports and learning materials.